-Badass Grandpa: Jeremy Wade is somewhere in his fifties, and he hunts out fish that can reach twice his weight.
+Badass Grandpa: Jeremy Wade is nearing sixth years old, and he hunts out fish that can reach twice his weight.

 In dangerous conditions like; at the base of a waterfall, during lulls in border conflicts, surrounded by bears, crocodiles and hippopotamuses, whatever else is hiding in the tropical rainforests near both the Amazon and Congo Rivers, or on the icy waters of an Alaskan lake.
 He's also suffered numerous injuries and even survived a plane crash and is still going!